wagner-aos/kodekloud-game-of-pods-solution/redis-islands/commands.md

     app: redis-cluster
 EOF
 ```
-5. Finally, connect to service to create the cluster.
+5. Finally, connect to Redis to create the redis-cluster.

 ```sh
   kubectl exec -it redis-cluster-0 -- redis-cli \